 Our favorites are:

-Upgrading to a cat-back exhaust system is a great way to work around this and improve the performance of your turbo and engine.
+Upgrading to at least a cat-back exhaust system is a great way to work around this and improve the performance of your turbo and engine.

 Combine these with a larger downpipe and a high-flow catalytic converter and you can expect a significant boost in power.

 The Mitsubishi Evolution X came from the factory with a considerably stiff and tight chassis that handles like a real sports car if you put it to the test.